Wilfred/wilfred.github.com/_posts/2014-09-27-the-definitive-guide-to-syntax-highlighting.markdown

 ## Conclusions

 It's really hard to compose syntax highlighting tools.
-Some of the examples here are very intrusive (particularly rainbow-blocks color-identifiers-mode), preventing you from using them in addition to other tools.
+Some of the examples here are very intrusive (particularly rainbow-blocks and color-identifiers-mode), preventing you from using them in addition to other tools.
 The contextual highlighting tools are the best in this regard.